-(i) Restricted Fund:
+(i) Restricted Funds:

-The Restricted Fund includes funds that are externally or internally restricted.
-These funds are generally required to be maintained by the Foundation on a permanent basis; however, certain endowed funds may be subject to complete or partial withdrawal according to the terms of the deed of gift.
-Restricted funds are comprised of resources that are to be used for specific purposes as specified by the fund holder or the Board.
+The Restricted Funds include funds that are externally or internally restricted.
+These funds are generally required to be maintained by the Foundation on a permanent basis; however, the contributed principal of certain endowed funds may be subject to complete or partial withdrawal according to the terms of the deed of gift.
+Restricted funds are comprised of resources that are to be used for granting or charitable activities as specified by the fund advisor or the donor.
 The Board exercises discretionary control over the investment of these funds through external investment fund managers.
-Income earned on these funds is reported in the Restricted Fund and is either retained in the Restricted Fund, internally transferred, retracted or granted in the year.
+Income earned on these funds is reported in the Restricted Fund and is either retained in the Restricted Fund, internally transferred, or granted in the year.